 33. Monumento Natural da Pedra da Mua, Serra da Arrábida

 With its massive cliffs, wild landscape, impressive sanctuary and some of the best preserved dinosaur footprints in Portugal, Cabo Espichel is among the most interesting attractions of the Arrábida National Park.
 There are two sets of prints on this cape: one, at Pedra da Mua and another at Lagosteiros, separated by Lagosteiros Bay - and, astonishingly, by millions of years!

 34. Quinta da Ribafria, Sintra

-One of Sintra's hidden little jewels - Quinta da Ribafria is not on the typical tourist destinations and subsequently has fewer visitors.
-Built in the 16th century, the grounds here have a pleasant walk through the gardens with orange trees, the courtyard, and on into the park.
+One of Sintra's hidden little jewels - Quinta da Ribafria is not on the typical tourist itinerary and subsequently has fewer visitors.
+Built in the 16th century, the grounds here have a pleasant walk through the shaded gardens.
 There is also a children's playground and places to relax.
 The tile covered chapel is impressive.
 There is no entrance fee.

 35. Cascatas de Anços, Montelavar

 The magical waterfalls near the town of Anços in the northeast of the Serra de Sintra National Park plunge delightfully over cliffs into the lush gorge of the Rio Mourão.
 There are very few waterfalls in the Lisbon region and this particular one is a stunning example of nature at its best – a welcome surprise when so close to a major capital city.

 Quinta dos Ingleses could be the perfect place to escape the stresses of the pandemic.
 A walk in nature is proven to treat mental fatigue and is beneficial for mental health.
 The advantages of turning this 'Quinta' into a park are obvious - so that future generations can nurture their everyday connections with the natural world and for them to have a place to breathe.
 Selling this place for short term profit is a criminal act and will be judged by our children as such.